Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

-Your favorite celebrities have tried them and runway models can’t get enough of them.
-We’re talking about micro bangs.
+Your favorite celebrities have rocked them and runway models can’t get enough of them.
+What are they?
+Micro bangs!
 These super-short bangs barely reach an inch or two down your forehead—and they’re seriously stylish.
-While bangs are popular in their own right, snipping them into a micro length can be intimidating.
-Here, learn how to determine if you should get micro bangs and find tips for styling them once you’ve made the cut.
+While bangs are a beauty trend in their own right, micro bangs are the beauty look that has our attention at the moment.
+Snipping your bangs into a micro length can be intimidating but it instantly takes your hairstyle to the next level and upgrades your overall look.
+Here, find out how to determine if micro bangs are right for you and learn our best hair style tips for once you’ve made the cut.

 2. Blunt micro bangs will require blow-drying.
-Whereas choppy bangs can be air dried (since they’re meant to look a bit disheveled), blunt bangs should be blow-dried to ensure that they lay flat.
+Whereas choppy bangs can be air dried (since they’re meant to look a little disheveled), blunt bangs should be blow-dried to ensure that they lay flat.

 3. Micro bangs are probably a lot shorter than you think.
 So, you see a picture of a girl rocking the miniature fringe and you’re all about it, but what’s it really like?
 While micro bangs look short on others, you may not realize just how tiny they are until you have them yourself.